K-V-Bhargav/Abnormal-Security/README.md

 ## Conclusion

 This project demonstrates the integration of modern web technologies, ensuring a secure, responsive, and user-friendly experience for registration, login, OTP validation, and profile management.
-By leveraging **React** for the front-end and **Node.js** with **Express** for the back-end, this full-stack application offers robust functionality that can be expanded further with additional features such as JWT-based authentication, advanced file management, and more.
+By leveraging **React** for the front-end and **Node.js** with **Express** for the back-end, this full-stack application offers robust functionality that can be expanded further with additional features such as advanced file management, and more.